eugeniovaretti/PM10_BAYESIAN/README.md

 - `bayesmix` : contains the submodule that performs the MCMC simulations
 - `input_data` : contains all the input data (time series and covariates for the model)
 - `output_plot` : empty folder useful to collect results when the `main.Rmd` and the algorithm are runned
 - `python_implementation` : contains the vanilla python implementation of the model.
 It is useful to better (and easily) understand the algorithm and the model implementation.
 In addition, it is useful for comparing performances of the same algorithm implemented in C++ (much faster).
 - `utils` : contains the utilities developed for the main script
-- `main.Rmd` :
+- `main.Rmd` : contains the code to prepare data for the mcmc algorithm and interpret the output.
+Run the script up to the "mcmc algorithm" section and then follow the instructions to run the c++ code (see `run.sh`).
+Finally run the "results" section to interpret the results.
-- `run.sh` :
+- `run.sh` : bash script to facilitate the execution of the c++ algorithm.
+It use the files produced by the first sections of `main.Rmd`.
+One can specify the two parameters a and M as arguments.
+The default values are a=175.44202 and M=0.567.

 # Authors
 - Carnevali Davide ([@DavideCarne](https://github.com/DavideCarne))